foundersof404/bexy-flowers/SUPABASE_SETUP.md

 1. In Supabase dashboard, go to **Storage** (left sidebar)
 2. Click **"New bucket"**

-Create these three buckets (one at a time):
+Create these four buckets (one at a time):

 ### Bucket 1: `product-images`
 - **Name:** `product-images`